Need help with your tracker or account? Get Support

-Dogs lick their owners for a number of reasons and understanding why your dog licks can help you in curbing this behaviour.
-The motivation for the licking appears to vary for different dogs and different circumstances.
-We have found some of the main reasons why most dogs lick:
+Dogs lick their human family members and friends for a number of reasons.
+Understanding why your dog licks you can help you better understand your furry friend.
+The reason for the licking is different for each dog and the circumstance.
+But here are some of the top reasons why dogs lick you:

 They like the taste

-If your dog starts licking you around feeding time, it might just be his way of telling you “I’m hungry”.
-Or maybe that the water bowl is empty.
-Chances are your dog needs something to drink and eat.
-To stop the licking, bring water and food 🙂
+If your dog starts licking you around feeding time, it might just be their way of telling you “I’m hungry”.
+Or maybe the water bowl is empty.
+Chances are your dog needs something to eat or drink.
+So if you want to stop the licking, bring water and food.

 We’ve all met dogs for the first time, offered a hand for them to sniff, and found our hands licked in return.
 To explore the world, dogs lick new people and things.
 Even if you’ve had a dog for years, you may have touched something new which makes your dog curious.
 Dogs lick people because they are curious and because it’s their way to learn about new sensory experiences.